nikaffa/FoodForShare/planning/demo.md

 ### Person … - Wrap up (depending on time left) KASHIF:
+Kashif: For our tech stack we used Node, Express from backend PostgreSQL in db and React for frontend.
+Some of the features we would like to expand on is allowing a pickup / drop-off location with drop-off time closer to individuals.
+Also, we would like to expand our donation feature to incorporate individuals who would like to share their food.

 Kashif: This concludes our presentation.
 Thank you everyone for watching.

-- That was our app for sharing food.

-- Tech stack we used:
-- Node, Express, React, PostgreSQL
-- Our next steps will be including user that are individuals who have extra food to share.

-- Thanking the audience
+If you have any questions regarding our app feel free to join in our breakout room.